-Theresa is a creative professional passionate about visual narrative storytelling and specialized as a documentary producer and photographer.
-She has spent the last ten years cultivating relationships across the public, private, and independent sectors where she's raised hundreds of thousands of dollars for charity, and generated over a million dollars in revenue in support of local journalism through development, advertising, and public media underwriting.
+Passionate about visual narrative storytelling and specialized as a photographer and producer, Theresa Soares has spent the last ten years cultivating relationships across the public, private, and independent sectors where she's raised hundreds of thousands of dollars for charity, and generated over a million dollars in revenue in support of local journalism through development, advertising, and public media underwriting.

-During her career, she has gained experience at PBS and the USA TODAY Network, and has collaborated with partners such as Dell, Microsoft, PPR Worldwide, the National Center for Learning Disabilities, and the National Sikh Campaign.
+During her career, she has led impact at PBS and the USA TODAY Network, and collaborated with partners such as Dell, Microsoft, PPR Worldwide, the National Center for Learning Disabilities, and the National Sikh Campaign.
+Theresa is a member of the American Society of Media Photographers, and the Royal Photographic Society.

-Soares graduated from Mills College with a B.A. in Business, Management, and Social Innovation and a minor in Urban Education.
-While at Mills, she participated in the Public Interest Radio Program, in partnership with KALW, and the Center for Urban Schools and Partnerships in Oakland California. she covered stories in Oakland public schools and churches — on the streets concerning community and racial issues.
+Soares holds a Bachelor of Arts degree from Mills College where she participated in the Public Interest Radio Program, in partnership with KALW, and the Center for Urban Schools and Partnerships in Oakland California.
+She covered stories in Oakland public schools and churches — on the streets concerning community and racial issues.

 Theresa is of Luso American descent and resides in Central California where she enjoys spending time exploring the Sierra Nevada Mountains and coast near her hometown of Pacific Grove.